Training and Certification for Scaffolding Use — Why It Matters on Every Jobsite

 Training teaches workers how to:

-Identify load limits and weight capacities
+- Identify load limits and weight capacities by reviewing scaffold test results

-Use proper fall protection systems
+- Use proper fall protection systems and guardrails

-Spot damaged or missing components before climbing
+- Spot damaged components like cracked scaffold boards before climbing

 A trained crew doesn’t just protect themselves — they protect everyone working below and around the scaffold system.